Mariamman

-Mariamman, often abbreviated to Amman (மாரியம்மன்), is a Hindu Tamil folk religion goddess of weather, predominantly venerated in the rural areas of South India.
-Her festivals are held during the late summer/early autumn season of Ādi throughout Tamil Nadu and the Deccan region, the largest being the Ādi Thiruviḻa.
-Her worship mainly focuses on bringing rains and curing such serious diseases as cholera, smallpox, and chicken pox.
+Mariamman (/ta/), often abbreviated to Amman, is a Hindu goddess of weather.
+Predominantly venerated in the rural areas of South India, Her worship mainly focuses on bringing rains and curing such serious diseases as cholera, smallpox, and chicken pox.
+She is a form of Mahadevi, and an aspect of Kali or Durga.

-Mariamman is worshipped in accordance with local traditions such as Pidari or the Gramadevatai.
+Mariamman is worshipped in accordance with local traditions such as Pidari, Muthumariamman, Karumariamman, Renuka, Draupadi or the gramadevatai.
 She is considered as a guardian deity (kaval deivam) by many South Indian village dwellers.
-She is also worshipped in Karnataka as Marikambe, who is a manifestation of Adi-Parashakti or Mahadevi.
+Her festivals are held during the late summer/early autumn season of Ādi throughout Tamil Nadu and the Deccan region, the largest being the Ādi Thiruviḻa.
+She is worshipped in Karnataka as Marikambe, who is a manifestation of Adi-Parashakti or Mahadevi, and in Maharashtra, where she is known as Mari Aai or Laxmi Aai.